mlcommons/training_policies/CONTRIBUTING.md

 1. Justification for setting target accuracy must be provided.

     a.
-Training to target should be reasonably stable.
+Training to target must be reasonably stable.
 Many random seeds should reach the target with similar number of steps/epochs

     b.
 Target should be as close to state-of-the-art as possible

-2. Given a proposed target accuracy on a few (around 10 - 100) random seeds, all seeds should reach target accuracy.
+2. Given a proposed target accuracy on a few (around 10 - 100) random seeds, all seeds must reach target accuracy.
 Steps-to-convergence variance should be as low as possible

 3. Convergence curves as specified by [Bounded Convergence Document](https://docs.google.com/document/d/15DBV5mM8KHYMjGRsJiztQaz-uxKaekOr2pnwmQl_RT0/edit#heading=h.m94pu2k61l60 "google doc") must be reviewed by the Submitter's Working Group.